European Humanities University: Vilnius period (since 2004)

 In 2005 EHU reestablished its activity in Lithuania with the support of the Government of Lithuania, European Commission, the Nordic Council of Ministers, and support by European countries and international foundations.

-On March 10, 2006 EHU was granted the status of a private Lithuanian university.
+On March 10, 2006, EHU was granted the status of a private Lithuanian university.
 The first EHU undergraduate class in Vilnius completed its studies in 2009.

-On June 5, 2012 EHU celebrated its 20th anniversary in Vilnius Town Hall.
+On June 5, 2012, EHU celebrated its 20th anniversary in Vilnius Town Hall.

-On June 14, 2013 EHU was awarded an Atlantic Council Freedom Award for unwavering commitment to democracy in Belarus by providing Belarusian students with a free and democratic environment to pursue their education.
+On June 14, 2013, EHU was awarded an Atlantic Council Freedom Award for unwavering commitment to democracy in Belarus by providing Belarusian students with a free and democratic environment to pursue their education.

 In 2014 EHU completed faculty reform, which aimed at providing better working conditions for faculty and to strengthening the overall quality of education and research at the university.

-In 2015 EHU announced the results of an international rector’s search, which involved 19 candidates from seven countries.
+In 2015 EHU announced the results of an international rector's search, which involved 19 candidates from seven countries.
 On April 3 Prof. G. David Pollick (US) was appointed as Rector.
 In the same year university Senate endorsed Magna Charta Universitatum.
-In summer 2016 Prof. G. David Pollick resigned from the University's Rector position.
+In summer 2016 Prof. G. David Pollick resigned from the university's Rector position following an audit by Deloitte that revealed him to be the beneficiary of a potentially fraudulent reimbursement scheme.

 Starting October 3, 2016 Jørgen Jørgensen (Denmark) served as University's Acting Rector.

 In academic year 2016/17 EHU started implementation of the brand new liberal arts-inspired Core Curriculum, which was designed with an assistance of the Bard College network.

-Starting March 1, 2018 former Minister of Education of Bulgaria Professor Sergei Ignatov serves as University's Rector.
+On March 1, 2018, former Minister of Education of Bulgaria Professor Sergei Ignatov was appointed rector.

-Starting from May 3, 2018 EHU Campus is located in the former Augustinian monastery of the UNESCO World Heritage-listed Vilnius Old Town.
+Starting from May 3, 2018, EHU Campus is located in the former Augustinian monastery of the UNESCO World Heritage-listed Vilnius Old Town.

-During the AY 2020/21 Opening Ceremony, former President candidate and leader of the Belarusian opposition Sviatlana Tsikhanouskaya made a keynote address to EHU students.
+During the AY 2020/21 Opening Ceremony, former president candidate and leader of the Belarusian opposition Sviatlana Tsikhanouskaya made a keynote address to EHU students.

+On April 3, 2023, Professor Krzysztof Rybinski became Rector of the university.

+On January 6, 2025, Dr. Vilius Šadauskas began his term as Rector.